mhlmao/BinaryTree/README.md

 ## Get started
 - Clone or download the repository
 - Open it with visual studio
+- Launch the WebAPI instance
-- Launch the console project
+- Launch the console application instance
 - Follow the instructions of the application